 The second way in which PdM is intended to bring you an ROI is by reducing operating expenses such as labor, parts and materials, outside services, and having things done right the first time.
 Predictive Maintenance, in general, helps position you to effectively monitor the ongoing condition of your equipment in a very non-intrusive way, which is very different from the more labor-intensive preventive maintenance (PM) strategies commonly seen in the marketplace.

-PMs are not only intrusive, but they can cause additional anomalies to your operating equipment, which can be very counterproductive.
+PMs are not only intrusive but can cause additional anomalies to your operating equipment, which can be very counterproductive.
 Predictive Maintenance allows you to improve the reliability of your operating equipment at a controlled operational cost.
-And by doing so, it improves ROI.
+And doing so improves ROI.

-Embracing PDM technology is important as it’s used to identify equipment issues as early as possible, as well as calculate the potential downtime or anomalies in the operation of the equipment.
-As you begin to monitor your equipment continuously, you can begin to develop and generate a corrective maintenance work order and plan effectively for the future.
+Embracing predictive maintenance technology is important as it’s used to identify equipment issues as early as possible and calculate the potential downtime or anomalies in the operation of the equipment.
+As you monitor your equipment continuously, you can develop and generate a corrective maintenance work order and plan effectively for the future.

 It also increases the reaction time to planning without causing hardship for a production group.
-Functional failure is when your equipment may not have failed physically, but it may not be operating at the designed characteristics that it was intended to.
+Functional failure is when your equipment may not have failed physically, but it may not operate at the designed characteristics it intended.